Location

 Note

-is always a safe non-destructive one-notch movement in the downward direction.move_left
+move_down(1) is always a safe, non-destructive, one-notch movement in the downward direction and should be preferred.

 Position cursor 1 or x column cells left of the current position.